 The corn doesn't magically make itself into ethanol.
 The fermentation process requires vats and grinding machines to process the corn, farm equipment to tend your field, and a lot of time to ensure the crop yield is up to snuff.
 These machines require money, and chemicals, and seed, and fuel, and labor.

-That land requirement, 371 million acres, is almost the size of Texas, Alaska and California combined. (those three add up to 421 million acres) That's about 10 Iowa's or about 8 Nebraska's.
+That land requirement, 371 million acres, is almost the size of Texas, Alaska and California combined. (those three add up to 421 million acres) 371 million acres is about 10 Iowa's or about 8 Nebraska's.

 Now let's do a similar estimation for electric cars, starting with how much of a solar array is required to power a home and one car.